-Rotary screw air compressors are an increasingly popular alternative to the more traditional reciprocating air compressors, and it’s no wonder why.
+Rotary screw-type compressors are an increasingly popular alternative to the more traditional reciprocating air compressors, and it’s no wonder why.
 Their advanced technology allows for greater air pressure and longer durability, but how does one actually work?
-At Mobile Energy Australia, we are here to answer all of your rotary screw air compressor questions including some suggestions about which of our products use this exciting technology.
+At Mobile Energy Australia, we are here to answer all of your screw air compressor questions, including some suggestions about which of our products use this exciting technology.

 How a Rotary Screw Air Compressor Works

 Air compressors are pieces of equipment that use pressurised air to power pneumatic tools.
 The difference between the screw and reciprocating air compressors is how their interiors have been designed to make this pressurised air.